arnbme/apcupsd/README.md

 2. Connect APC UPS supplied cable to a USB port
 3. Connect Hub power connector to a UPS Battery Backup plug
-   * Place a Wifi plug between the UPS and the Hub power connector, insuring a remote hub restart in some scenarios.
-I use a TP-Link Kasa plug.
+   * Place a Wifi plug between the UPS and the Hub power connector, insuring ability to remotely restart the hub when it's shutdown, but never loses power.
+I use a TP-Link Kasa plug with the Kasa app.
 3. [Install apcupds app](http://www.apcupsd.org), then setup apcupsd
 4. [Install module SmartUPS.groovy](#modules) from Github repository into Hub's Drivers or use the [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager/38016)
 5. [Copy the six VBS modules](#modules) from Github repository to Windows directory C:/apcupsd/etc/apcupsd<br />